ChristianRich/Firebase-API/README.md

 }
 ```

-# Notes
+# Considerations

 - The route to update the user's role should not be publicy open or should have some mechanisms of protection

 - Normally I would not check in the Firebase admin credentials to the repo.
 That should sit in a secret store like AWS Secret Manager or a CI build pipeline and be injected via `process.ENV` at runtime.
-But for a coding challenge, it makes it easier to run and evaluate

 - Live API docs like Swagger or similar would be nice to have
+- GraphQL ?